MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_keytipverticaloffset.md

 ```

 ## -property-value
-The number of pixels to move the KeyTip.
+The number of pixels to move the Key Tip.
 Positive values move it down.
 Negative values move it up.

 ## -remarks